uvasrg/EvadeML/content/main.md

 monitoring, and restricting the behavior of third-party scripts embedded in their site.
 ScriptInspector is a modified browser that can intercept, record, and check third-party script accesses to critical resources against security policies.

-It works with a **Visualizer** tool that allows users to conveniently view recorded script behaviors and candidate policies and a **PolicyGenerator** tool that aids script providers and site administrators in writing policies.
+ScriptInspector includes a **Visualizer** tool that allows users to conveniently view recorded script behaviors and candidate policies and a **PolicyGenerator** tool that aids script providers and site administrators in writing policies.
 Site administrators can manually refine these policies with minimal effort to produce policies that effectively and robustly limit the behavior of embedded scripts.

 ### Paper